SPRING/SUMMER/FALL: SELF DRIVE HOLIDAY

 Travelling around Iceland with your family is fun and easy.
 You can rent vehicles of all sizes to suit your family.
 The West has many of the most beautiful sights in Iceland.

 The family nature adventure is the perfect self drive package for adventurous families looking to get away and explore together.
 This self-drive is full of fascinating sites and activities giving you a richer connection with Iceland that will remain with you.

-Soak in geothermal waters, plant a tree in the countryside and adopt a goat from an Icelandic farm.
 During your holiday you‘ll travel off the beaten track of Iceland, where you will enjoy the Icelandic nature at its best!
 Explore Iceland’s ancient history and diverse wildlife, while partaking in some of the most interesting activities the country has to offer.